-The total (normal cost10 plus UAAL payment) employer contribution rates determined in the December 31, 2011 to 2020 valuations are provided in Chart 3 and the factors that caused the changes in the total aggregate employer rates 11 are provided in Chart 4.
+The total (normal cost plus UAAL payment) employer contribution rates determined in the December 31, 2012 to 2021 valuations are provided in Chart 3 and the factors that caused the changes in the total aggregate employer rates are provided in Chart 4.

 The aggregate employer normal cost rates shown in Chart 3 have decreased since the December 31, 2012 valuation.
-The aggregate employer normal cost rate increased between the December 31, 2011 and the December 31, 2012 valuation as a result of a change in how the additional contributions paid by most members are applied.
-12 While there have also been increases in the normal cost rates due to the changes in the actuarial assumptions, those increases were offset to some degree by the plan changes under the Public Employees' Pension Reform Act of 2013 (PEPRA) as new members have been enrolled in the lower cost PEPRA benefit tiers starting on January 1, 2013.
+While there have been increases in the normal cost rates due to the changes in the actuarial assumptions, those increases were offset to some degree by the plan changes under the Public Employees' Pension Reform Act of 2013 (PEPRA) as new members have been enrolled in the lower cost PEPRA benefit tiers starting on January 1, 2013.
 In addition, active legacy members represented by some of the bargaining groups have agreed to pay additional employee Normal Cost contributions that are above those determined under the County Employees Retirement Law of 1937 (CERL), as permitted under PEPRA.
 As the specific amount of those higher contributions are dependent on the specific bargaining agreements, we have included in this report only the minimum member contribution rates specified in the CERL, consistent with how the employer normal cost rates have been reported in the annual valuation reports.

-Chart 4 shows that the changes in the investment return, mortality tables and other assumptions have had the most impact on increasing the UAAL contribution rates13 for the employers.
-Favorable non-investment experience during 2011 to 2020, including additional UAAL contributions made by the County in 2015 and 2020, have decreased the contribution rates.
+Chart 4 shows that the changes in the investment return, mortality tables and other assumptions have had the most impact on increasing the UAAL contribution rates for the employers.
+Favorable investment and non-investment experience during 2012 to 2021, including additional UAAL contributions made by the County in 2015, 2020 and 2021, have decreased the contribution rates.